oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 regarding the goals that the eventual implementation must satisfy.

-A small example may help clarify the concept of information.
-The information content of an instance can be no greater than the smallest data instance for which lossless round-trip conversion is possible.
-For example, an IPv4 address presented in dotted quad format is 17 bytes of JSON string data ("192.168.101.213"), but can be converted to 4 byte RFC 791 format and back without loss.
-The information content of an IPv4 address can therefore be no greater than 4 bytes (32 bits), and an information model would define the IPv4 address type as a byte sequence of length 4.

  [[RFC 3444](#rfc3444)] describes the purpose of an IM as:

  > "to model managed objects at a conceptual level, independent